A Lewd and Lascivious Conviction can Carry Severe Penalties

 The consequences of a sex crime conviction can prove serious and life-altering.
 In addition to the penalties imposed by the court, the convicted party must also endure significant public scrutiny, which often begins before the court case even commences.
 A Florida couple received a first-hand lesson in this reality, as they faced charges for having sex on a public beach.
 According to an MSN report, the 40-year-old male and 20-year-old female were each accused of committing sexual acts in broad daylight.
 Other beachgoers, including at least one child, allegedly witnessed the behavior.

 Earlier this month, a jury reportedly found both individuals guilty of lewd and lascivious exhibition, after only 15 minutes of deliberation.
 Now, their faces are plastered across the national news as legal professionals debate whether the possible punishment fits the crime.
-As stated in the article, the convictions carry a possible punishment of 15 years in prison and the state attorney reportedly plans to request jail time.
+As stated in the article, the convictions carry a possible punishment of 15 years in prison and the state lawyer reportedly plans to request jail time.
 Both parties will also have the classification of sex offender for the remainder of their lives, which requires that they register in any locality where they live.

-Ed Brodsky is the state attorney for the 16th district.
+Ed Brodsky is the state lawyer for the 16th district.
 He is quoted in the article as stating, “We’re dealing with basically tourists, that came from Brandon and Riverview and West Virginia, and they’re here on the beaches of Manatee County, our public beaches… so you want to make sure that this isn’t something that just goes by the wayside.
 And that it is well-known to the community, what will be tolerated and what won’t be.”

 The Law in Florida